GabrielaRomoM/IEEE802154_Example/README.md

 | Supported Targets | ESP32-C5 | ESP32-C6 | ESP32-H2 |
 | ----------------- | -------- | -------- | -------- |

-# IEEE802.15.4 Command Line Example
+# IoT Application: IEEE802.15.4 Command Line Example

+**Course:**  Desarrollo de Sistemas IoT (IoT systems development)

+**University:**  National University of Colombia

+---

-This example demonstrates an IEEE802.15.4 Command Line.
+This repo demonstrates an IEEE802.15.4 Command Line.
 The IEEE802.15.4 CLI exposes configuration and management APIs via a command line interface.

-This example required a base code created by the official Espressif website.
+For the example is required a base code created by the official Espressif website.
 To obtain it we execute the following steps:

 1. Press `Ctrl + Shift + P` to open command palette.
 2. Search and execute `ESP-IDF: Show Examples` selecting ESP-IDF version.